 Information on how to regain a lapsed certification is found on the EMR Certification Page.

-Responsibilities of Nationally Registered EMS Personnel
+Responsibilities of Nationally Registered EMS Clinicians

 • Change in mailing address (the best way to update a mailing address is by editing the user profile page)